AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/gaming/2019-08-19-yugioh-4-fun-non-meta-decks.md

 > Any effect that would make your opponent gain LP inflicts the same amount of damage to them, instead.

 <figure>
-    {% include posts/picture.html img="nurse-burn" ext="PNG" alt="The main cards in the Nurse Burn strategy: Darklord Nurse Reficule and Bad Reaction to Simochi." %}
+    {% include posts/picture.html img="nurse-burn" ext="JPG" alt="The main cards in the Nurse Burn strategy: Darklord Nurse Reficule and Bad Reaction to Simochi." %}
     <figcaption>All images assembled from the Yu-Gi-Oh!
 FANDOM wiki.</figcaption>
 </figure>